BCE Inc. (NYSE:BCE) Shares Sold by Nexus Investment Management ULC

-Nexus Investment Management ULC lessened its holdings in BCE Inc. (NYSE:BCE – Get Rating) (TSE:BCE) by 5.6% in the 1st quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+Nexus Investment Management ULC trimmed its position in shares of BCE Inc. (NYSE:BCE – Get Rating) (TSE:BCE) by 5.6% during the first quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 110,147 shares of the utilities provider’s stock after selling 6,549 shares during the period.
-Nexus Investment Management ULC’s holdings in BCE were worth $4,929,000 as of its most recent filing with the Securities & Exchange Commission.
+Nexus Investment Management ULC’s holdings in BCE were worth $4,929,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds have also recently modified their holdings of the business.
-Wrapmanager Inc. lifted its holdings in BCE by 1.1% in the fourth quarter.
-Wrapmanager Inc. now owns 20,603 shares of the utilities provider’s stock valued at $906,000 after acquiring an additional 226 shares during the last quarter.
-Marcum Wealth LLC lifted its holdings in BCE by 3.9% in the fourth quarter.
-Marcum Wealth LLC now owns 6,803 shares of the utilities provider’s stock valued at $299,000 after acquiring an additional 253 shares during the last quarter.
-Cerro Pacific Wealth Advisors LLC lifted its holdings in BCE by 3.8% in the fourth quarter.
-Cerro Pacific Wealth Advisors LLC now owns 7,463 shares of the utilities provider’s stock valued at $328,000 after acquiring an additional 276 shares during the last quarter.
-Achmea Investment Management B.V. lifted its holdings in BCE by 1.0% in the fourth quarter.
-Achmea Investment Management B.V. now owns 27,634 shares of the utilities provider’s stock valued at $1,137,000 after acquiring an additional 276 shares during the last quarter.
-Finally, Banque Cantonale Vaudoise lifted its holdings in BCE by 57.0% in the fourth quarter.
-Banque Cantonale Vaudoise now owns 785 shares of the utilities provider’s stock valued at $35,000 after acquiring an additional 285 shares during the last quarter.
-Hedge funds and other institutional investors own 42.92% of the company’s stock.
+A number of other large investors also recently added to or reduced their stakes in the company.
+Bank of Nova Scotia lifted its stake in BCE by 4.0% during the fourth quarter.
+Bank of Nova Scotia now owns 14,196,334 shares of the utilities provider’s stock worth $623,737,000 after purchasing an additional 548,862 shares in the last quarter.
+Caisse DE Depot ET Placement DU Quebec lifted its stake in BCE by 53.5% during the first quarter.
+Caisse DE Depot ET Placement DU Quebec now owns 13,375,600 shares of the utilities provider’s stock worth $742,107,000 after purchasing an additional 4,661,300 shares in the last quarter.
+Vanguard Group Inc. lifted its stake in BCE by 3.9% during the third quarter.
+Vanguard Group Inc. now owns 13,200,273 shares of the utilities provider’s stock worth $553,619,000 after purchasing an additional 496,949 shares in the last quarter.
+1832 Asset Management L.P. lifted its stake in BCE by 0.8% during the fourth quarter.
+1832 Asset Management L.P. now owns 11,895,203 shares of the utilities provider’s stock worth $522,794,000 after purchasing an additional 90,699 shares in the last quarter.
+Finally, Deutsche Bank AG lifted its stake in BCE by 0.7% during the fourth quarter.
+Deutsche Bank AG now owns 11,811,377 shares of the utilities provider’s stock worth $519,110,000 after purchasing an additional 76,349 shares in the last quarter.
+42.92% of the stock is currently owned by institutional investors and hedge funds.

 BCE Increases Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, July 17th.
-Stockholders of record on Thursday, June 15th will be given a dividend of $0.714 per share.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, July 17th.
+Shareholders of record on Thursday, June 15th will be issued a dividend of $0.714 per share.
+This is a positive change from BCE’s previous quarterly dividend of $0.71.
 The ex-dividend date is Wednesday, June 14th.
-This represents a $2.86 dividend on an annualized basis and a dividend yield of 6.25%.
-This is a positive change from BCE’s previous quarterly dividend of $0.71.
-BCE’s dividend payout ratio is currently 133.80%.
+This represents a $2.86 annualized dividend and a dividend yield of 6.25%.
+BCE’s dividend payout ratio (DPR) is presently 133.80%.

 BCE Profile